Toyota Tundra: Australia

-The Tundra sold in Australia since November 2024.
+The Tundra has been sold in Australia since November 2024.
 It is built in the U.S. in a left-hand drive form and then remanufactured to right-hand drive by the Walkinshaw Automotive Group in Clayton South, Victoria.
 An initial batch of 300 right-hand drive vehicles meant for a 12-month real-world test was made available for lease in Australia for selected customers in November 2023.
 The lessees of these vehicles will provide feedback to Toyota Australia as required by the testing program.
 In Australia, it is available in a sole Limited variant using only the i-Force Max petrol hybrid powertrain.
 The flagship Premium variant was added in April 2025.
+Tundra HD (heavy-duty), second-stage remanufacturing, 4495kg gvm, 8500kg gcm, 1900kg front axle, 2700kg rear axle.

 New Caledonia (France)

 The Tundra is currently on sale, as of May 2024, in the French Overseas Collectivity of New Caledonia.
 It is the only place in the entire French Republic where the Tundra can be purchased officially.